Malaga-AI/mudocun/README.md

 # Mudocun: A synthetic dataset for multimodal understanding of scientific documents

-Mudocun is an evaluation dataset to check understanding of scientific documents.
-It currently contains  **4,800 multiple choice A-D questions extracted from 866 scientific articles**.
+Mudocun is a synthetic dataset to check understanding of scientific documents.
+It currently contains  **4,800 multiple choice A-D questions extracted from 866 scientific articles**, created by Google's Gemini 1.5 pro.

 All questions include answers and are stored in a structured format, for easier downstream processing.